cyptnpassira/Federift/README.md

   from the crowd's average update, normalised.
 A crude membership-inference
   proxy: an update that is easy to pick out is intuitively easier to detect.
-- **cosine leak**: how strongly a raw update points along the client's own
+- **cosine leak**: how strongly a raw update points along the client's own private target direction.
+Turning up `sigma` should push both leakage signals down, and convergence up (that is, worse: the trade-off).
+- **epsilon**: printed only when `sigma > 0`.
+Computed from the classic Gaussian-mechanism bound and composed with both the naive and advanced composition theorems; federift reports the smaller.
+These are teaching approximations.

+### A worked reading